Asad Durrani

-Early life
+Early life and education

 Durrani was born in 1941 in Rawalpindi, British India into a Durrani Pashtun family.
 From 1957 to 1959, he attended the Government College of Lahore, now a university, where he received a Bachelor of Science degree.

 Military career

 He joined the Pakistan Army in 1959. and subsequently joined the Pakistan Military Academy In 1960, he was commissioned as Second Lieutenant in the army as a gunner officer.
 As a captain he participated in the Indo-Pakistani war of 1965, where he commanded his company.
 In 1968, he was promoted to major.
 He also took part in the 1971 war against India.